75th Street/Windsor Park station

-Windsor Park station is a station on the South Chicago Branch of the Metra Electric District Line.
-It is located at 75th Street in the median of Exchange Avenue and is 10.88 mi away from the northern terminus at Randolph Street Station.
+75th Street/Windsor Park station is a station on the South Chicago Branch of the Metra Electric District Line.
+It is located at 75th Street in the median of Exchange Avenue and is 10.88 mi away from the northern terminus at Millennium Station.
 In Metra's zone-based fare system, Windsor Park Station is in Zone 2.
 As of 2018, Windsor Park is the 202nd busiest of Metra's 236 non-downtown stations, with an average of 68 weekday boardings.

-Part of 75th Street-Windsor Park station's name is also shared with another 75th Street Metra Electric station at Grand Crossing on the main branch.
+Part of 75th Street-Windsor Park station's name is also shared with another 75th Street Metra Electric station at Grand Crossing on the main line.
 Parking is available along northbound Exchange Avenue between 75th Place and 75th Street and along both sides of Saginaw Avenue, south of southbound Exchange Avenue.
-The station was recently renovated in 2008.
+The station was renovated in 2008.